TTM Calculator – Trailing Twelve Months

 TTM PE: Includes the last four quarter reported earnings per share but compares it to the most recent price per share.
 Remember:

 Then, you know how much the stock costs for 1 dollar generated of EPS in the last twelve months.

 EV / EBITDA TTM: It considers the current enterprise value and divides it by the last four quarterly reported EBITDA.
 It indicates how many dollars a parent company would pay for acquiring the business related to one dollar generated of EBITDA.

 TTM yield: In this category, we find many ratios that indicate a return to the stockholder over the price they pay.
-For example, free cash flow yield and dividend yield:
+For example, the free cash flow yield and the dividend yield.

 What does TTM mean in finance?

 TTM stands for trailing twelve months.
 It is a method for expressing the last 12 months of available information of stock, regardless of the time you are.
 For example, imagine it is November, and you want to compare two stocks on a yearly basis but do not want to wait until the year-end fiscal report.
 Then you calculate the TTM value with our TTM calculator and voilà!